bloomen/libunittest/examples/README.txt

 5) templates

-The templates example demonstrates how two define templated tests using the macro shortcuts TEST_TPL and TEST_TPL_FIXTURE.
-Note that these tests have to be registered manually by using the macro REGISTER_TPL and by passing concrete types.
-Up to five different types are supported: Type1, ..., Type5
+The templates example demonstrates how two define templated tests.
+Tests that use the macro shortcuts TEST_TPL and TEST_TPL_FIXTURE support up to five types: Type1, ..., Type5.
+Defining templated tests using an explicit test class is also demonstrated.